mgalardini/pyseer/docs/tutorial.rst

 We can now run the analysis on the COGs::

-   python pyseer-runner.py --phenotypes resistances.pheno --pres gene_presence_absence.Rtab --distances mash.tsv --save-m mash_mds --max-dimensions 8 > penicillin_COGs.txt
+   pyseer --phenotypes resistances.pheno --pres gene_presence_absence.Rtab --distances mash.tsv --save-m mash_mds --max-dimensions 8 > penicillin_COGs.txt

 Which prints the following to STDERR::